The Wildflower Trail at the Acton Arboretum

 Large yellow lady slipper (Cypripedium pubescens)

 Many native species spread prolifically and deserve our attention as possible additions to gardens, while others are best admired in their natural habitats and left alone.
 Species whose populations are fragile or slow to reproduce are especially in need of protection from human interference.
-Orchids, trilliums, and gentians tend to be particulary vulnerable, as even the picking of their flowers can interfere with their natural reproduction and can decimate populations.
-In fact, the collection of native plants from their natural habitats is often against the law, in addition to being unethical and damaging to the environment.
+Orchids, trilliums, and gentians tend to be particularly vulnerable, as even the picking of their flowers can interfere with their natural reproduction and can decimate populations.
+Indeed, the collection of native plants from their natural habitats is often against the law, in addition to being unethical and damaging to the environment.
 Most of the native plants featured in the naturalistic gardens at the Acton Arboretum were purchased originally from suppliers who propagate their own stock, most prominently the New England Wild Flower Society.

 A patch of bloodroot (Sanguinaria canadensis)